yusaanthya/yusaanthya/README.md

 Hi, I'm Yusa.
 I'm currently in a gap year for self-study in web development, basically focused on frontend skills but with some little treats about backend knowledgs.
 I have **4 years of experience** in games industries.
 I worked as an artist in usual case, but I could also support the programming tasks in need.
-Beside the development part, I have once worked in partnership with **Blizzard Entertainment** for marketing and strategies, and successfully reached more than **400,000** social engagements in the launch day when **DIABLO II: resurrected** released.
+Beside the development part, I have once worked in partnership with **Blizzard Entertainment** for marketing and strategies, and successfully reached more than **400,000** social engagements in the launch day when **Diablo II: Resurrected** released.
 <hr>

 ## Get in touch :mailbox: